michaelhdev/project-4/README.md

 ### A user wants to view all current features
 - The user clicks on the view features link on the menu bar or on the dashboard page.
-- A list of features are display sorted by date created.
+- A list of features are display sorted by total donations.
 - If a feature is pending it is coloured red, if it is in progress it is coloured orange and if it is complete it is coloured green
 - The feature contains – feature name, create by and total donations.
 When the drop down is selected the date added, description and number of comments are displayed.
 - The top 3 features with the highest donation and status set to in progress are highlighted in yellow to show the user the features being currently worked on.

 ### A user wants to view features based on a certain criteria
-- The user clicks on the view features link on the menu bar or on the dashboard page, features are initially sorted by date.
+- The user clicks on the view features link on the menu bar or on the dashboard page, features are initially sorted by total donation.
 - The user selects ‘created by’ and selects the sort button.
 The features are returned sorted by who created them.
 - The user selects ‘status’ and selects the sort button.
 The features are returned sorted by status.
 - The user selects ‘date’ and selects the sort button.
 The features are returned sorted by date.